How Chosen Family is different to other Disability Providers?

 If you are eligible for respite funding, it will include funding for accommodation in a group residence for a short period of time – typically up to 14 days at a time.
 It will also have support for self-care, food, and activities.

 SIL vacancies in Kingswood.
-Enquire with our Business Development Manager Danielle Whitby.
 These homes are filled with friendships, and the best quality supports available within the community services sector.
-Our staff specialise in managing challenging behaviours and we believe in consistency and quality of care.
+Our staff specialise in managing challenging behaviours, and we believe in consistency and quality of care.
 A place you can call home and live independently on your terms, where your choices and privacy is respected and celebrated.

 View Our Properties